Program132/HL/README.md

 **HytaleLoader** is a Java library designed to simplify the development of mods for the Hytale server.
 It provides an abstraction layer inspired by the Bukkit/Spigot API, allowing developers to create mods using annotations for event handling and command registration.

+#### ⚠️ Disclaimer

+This is an unofficial modding tool for Hytale.
+Hytale is in alpha and APIs may change.

+#### 🤝 Contributing

+Contributions are welcome!
+Feel free to open issues or submit pull requests.

 ## Features

 -   **Annotation-based Event Handling**: Use `@EventHandler` to easily register event listeners without manually managing the `EventRegistry`.